cronos-labs/play-cpp-sdk/README.md

     lib/libplay_cpp_sdk.dylib
     lib\libcxxbridge1.a
     ```
-- Linux dynamic build is not supported yet.
+- Linux dynamic build is under testing.

 # Build libraries and bindings from scratch
 If the Pre-built release does not support your platform, you can build the binaries and